K-9 and Company: Broadcast and production

+The pilot was filmed on location near Cirencester, and studio shots filmed at Pebble Mill Studios, Birmingham with editing also taking place at Pebble Mill, however it was commissioned by BBC London Drama Serials (LDL).

 The viewing figures for the pilot were strong, achieving a viewership of about 8.4 million Britons on its première.
 This meant that it attracted more viewers than the average episode of Doctor Who during John Nathan-Turner's era as producer.
-It was even more popular than the other seasonal special of the era, The Five Doctors, which posted a rating of 7.7.

 Despite these above-average ratings, the show did not go to series.
 The proximate cause for this was a changeover in channel controllers at BBC One; Bill Cotton, who had approved the pilot, vacated his position soon thereafter.
 He was replaced by Alan Hart, who simply disliked the idea and the resulting product.
 Further episodes were therefore not commissioned.
-The show was repeated once on BBC2 during the Christmas period of 1982.
+The episode was repeated on BBC2 on 24 December 1982.

 Reception

 The pilot attracted 8.4 million viewers on its original broadcast.

-In Doctor Who Magazine's The Mighty 200 fans gave K-9 and Company 51.55% likeness.
+51.55% of Doctor Who Magazine readers participating in "The Mighty 200" poll liked K-9 and Company.
 The title sequence came first in TV's Top 5 worst title sequences as part of David Walliams' Awfully Good TV.